mm80843/T3.5/docs/Benef/PBN__Benef_1181.md

 # __Equality__

-## Name of the Benefit

-Reduces disparities, provides equal access to resources and support

 ## Description of Benefits pertaining to Beneficiaries

 * [Increases social equity and improves social cohesion, leading to stable and inclusive communities](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1316.md)